vedvyas/doxytag2zealdb/README.md

 Python 2.7 with `beautifulsoup4` (4.4.1) and `docopt` (0.6.2)

+## Installation ##

+`doxytag2zealdb/doxytag2zealdb.py` can be executed directly from a repository clone or extracted source tarball, provided that the requirements are installed.
+Alternatively, one may may run `setup.py` (`python setup.py install`) or install from PyPI
+(`pip install [--user] [--upgrade] doxytag2zealdb`).
+Note that the entrypoint is simply `doxytag2zealdb` when installing via these methods.

 ## Typical Usage ##

 1. Suppose you have a project named `foo` with Doxygen configuration in